Water Well Information

 - Why Does My Water Smell Like Rotten Eggs?
 Hydrogen Sulfide and Sulfur Bacteria in Well Water

-Well Partners
+Well partners

 - Well Partners (Local partners helping private well users protect their health.)

-Contact the MDH Well Management Section
+Well Management Section

 651-201-4600 or 800-383-9808